-One of the reasons why we here at IndulgeYourPet choose to write about different medical conditions that could one day end up affecting your loved one is because we honestly enjoy taking complex terms like “cardiomyopathy” and breaking them down into easier more comprehensible concepts.
+We here at IndulgeYourPet choose to write about different medical conditions that could one day affect your loved one because we enjoy taking complex terms like “cardiomyopathy” and breaking them down into more accessible, more understandable concepts.

 You see…

-We should also point out, that because we’re not medical professionals, if you’re concerned that your pet may be currently suffering from a medical condition that may need medical attention… QUITE READING THIS ARTICLE and drive to your nearest veterinarian or pet hospital.
+That said, however, we should also point out that because we’re not medical professionals if you’re concerned that your pet may be currently suffering from a medical condition that may need medical attention… QUIT READING THIS ARTICLE and drive to your nearest veterinarian or pet hospital.

 Understood?

-Good… So now let’s get back to the topic at hand which is Cardiomyopathy.
-Now in our experiences here at IndulgeYourPet, we find that often times the best way to understand what a particular medical condition is, is to first take apart the word that is used to describe it.
+Good… So now let’s get back to the topic at hand: Cardiomyopathy.
+Now in our experiences here at IndulgeYourPet, we find that often the best way to understand what a particular medical condition is is first to take apart the word that is used to describe it.

-In this case, well want to look at both “cardio” and “myopathy”.
+In this case, well want to look at “cardio” and “myopathy.”

 Cardio: Relating to the heart.